The beginning (13.7 billion BC): The Universe arises from the Big Bang, followed by a very short but rapid period of expansion ("inflation")

 300,000 years: Protons combine with electrons to form neutral hydrogen, the first atoms

-1-100 million years: The first stars form from contracting clouds of gas and dust.
+500 million years: Stars form from contracting clouds of gas and dust.
 Heavier elements are formed by fusion in stars and in supernova explosions.
 The first galaxies form from local inhomogeneities

 4.6 billion BC: Our Sun is born in one of the spiral arms of the Milky Way galaxy, and 10-100 million years later the planets of our Solar System form from smaller colliding planetesimals

-3.8 billion BC: Earliest life forms appear on Earth
+3.7 billion BC: Earliest life forms appear on Earth, initially limited to bacteria and archaea, and later eukaryotes

 1 billion BC: The first multicellular forms of life appear